 Short-term Care: ER Visits

-This metric measures the number of emergency room visits per thousand days of short-term care.
-Staying out of the emergency room is one way to assess short-term care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is a correlation between keeping patients out of the emergency room and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.